Master of Science in Education-Professional Development (MSE-PD)

 Students may enroll in the program for the Master of Science degree and Wisconsin Licensure or licensure only.
 Licensing Options include K-12 Principal, Director of Instruction, and Director of Pupil Services.
 In addition, students are able to establish a foundation for an academic and career ladder leading to specialist and doctoral degrees at UW-Madison in Educational Administration.

-Master of Science in Business Education (M.S.)
+Master of Science in Business and Marketing Education (M.S.)

 Three emphases are available in MS Business Education program.
 The Secondary emphasis leads to Wisconsin Department of Public Instruction licensure in Business Education (250); additional licenses possible are Marketing Education (285) and Vocational Business Education (281).
 The Post-Secondary emphasis includes courses which meet the Wisconsin Technical College instructor certification requirements.
 The General emphasis is designed for teachers who already hold a license and wish to pursue a graduate degree or additional licensure.
 Additional information: Business & Marketing Education.